 Tracker Posted May 19, 2023 Report Posted May 19, 2023 4 hours ago, Wilbur said: I agree.
 A lot of books that are deemed not appropriate for schools really are due to the lessons they contain within them of a moral nature.
 Like the Bible?
 Wideleft 1

 Wilbur Posted May 19, 2023 Report Posted May 19, 2023 1 minute ago, Tracker said: Like the Bible?
 Not really referencing the Bible friend; a lot of schools do not allow that kind of thing, especially here in the Southern US due to how much of a heated thing it is and not wanting to push religion on to kids if you will.
 I'm a Christian myself, not a hardcore one by any means mind, but I can see why people would want their kids to choose their own religious affiliation if you will rather than have it be forced upon them.
-The main books I am talking about are books like Catch-22 and essentially anything by Vonnegut lol, etc. Children need to understand about other places, perspectives, etc. Tracker and Mark H. 2
+The main books I am talking about are books like Catch-22 and essentially anything by Vonnegut lol, etc. Children need to understand about other places, perspectives, etc. Mark H. and Tracker 2

 bb.king Posted May 20, 2023 Report Posted May 20, 2023 (edited) For a light read, I read “Ballad of the Whiskey Robber” a few years ago.
 Highly recommend and a true story.
 It was hilarious, full of quirky characters, and gave a nice insight into life in a former eastern bloc country just after the collapse of the Soviet Union.
 Here’s a description from Amazon. https://www.amazon.com/Ballad-Whiskey-Robber-Transylvanian-Moonlighting/dp/0316010731 Edited May 20, 2023 by bb.king Mark F 1